ponylang/pony-patterns/creation/supply-chain.md

-# Error Prone Actor Dependencies
+# Supply Chain

 ## Problem

 The Pony type system is very demanding when it comes to handling errors.
-The lack of `null` means that you are forced to initialize every variable and explictly handle and possible source of initialization error.
+The lack of `null` means that you are forced to initialize every variable and explictly handle every possible source of initialization error.
 In return, you get freedom from `Null Pointer Exceptions` and their equivalents.
 However, a naive use of Pony's `None` type when initializing dependencies can lead to poor programmer ergononmics and frustration.
+This is particularly true when constructing actors.
+In Pony, an actor's constructor runs asynchronously so, unlike a class, it can't be a partial function.

 Take, as an example, a Pony actor that receives messages and writes them to a file.
 Our first naive pass might look something like: